 1. Take the gondola up Sugarloaf Mountain

-Sugarloaf Mountain is the large peak you’ll see in just about every photo of Rio de Janeiro and taking the gondola to the top is one of the best attractions in Rio de Janeiro.
-The gondola ride isn’t super cheap at R$105 per person, but the views along the way are spectacular and totally worth the cost if you ask me!
+Sugarloaf Mountain is the large peak you’ll see in just about every photo of Rio de Janeiro, and taking the gondola to the top is one of the best attractions in Rio de Janeiro.
+Of course, the gondola ride isn’t cheap at $21 USD per person, but the views along the way are spectacular and worth the price if you ask me!

-Once at the top you can wander around and enjoy the views and even a meal or drink.
-I will warn you though, the restaurants at the top are not cheap so if you’re on a budget, eat before you go.
+Once at the top, you can wander around and enjoy the views and even a meal or drink.
+I will warn you though, the restaurants at the top are very expensive, so if you’re on a budget, eat before you go.

-I personally went up at sunset and loved it.
+I went up Sugarloaf Mountain at sunset and loved it.
 If the photo above doesn’t tell you just how beautiful the view is, I don’t know what will!